 For the period before we can complete a means tested financial assessment for you, we will charge you from the date that you went in to the home; this will be at a provisional rate depending on your age.
 The provisional rate will apply for a maximum of eight weeks while we gather enough information to complete your financial assessment.
 The provisional rates, depending on your age, are as follows:

-- Pension Credit age or over £172.80 per week
+- Pension Credit age or over

-- 25 to pension credit age £96.40 a week
+- 25 to pension credit age

 - 18 to 24 years